 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20454):

-A non-AP STA that is actively scanning a channel in the 6 GHz band shall operate as defined in 11.1.4.3.2 (Active scanning procedure for a non-DMG STA)with the addition rules as defined in the remainder of this subclause.TGax Editor: Change the paragraph below of this subclause as follows (#CID 20127):
+A non-AP STA that is actively scanning a channel in the 6 GHz band shall operate as defined in 11.1.4.3.2 (Active scanning procedure for a non-DMG STA), unless a given rule is superseded by the rules defined in 26.17.2.3 (Scanning in the 6 GHz band).(#20454)

+TGax Editor: Change the paragraph below of this subclause as follows (#CID 20127):

-The non-AP STA shall not transmit a Probe Request frame with a broadcast address, the Address 3 field set to the wildcard BSSID, and the SSID set to the wildcard SSID.
+The non-AP STA shall not transmit a Probe Request frame to the broadcast destination address with the Address 3 field set to the wildcard BSSID, and the SSID set to the wildcard SSID.(#20127)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21351, 20127):

-The non-AP STA shall not send a Probe Request frame with the Address 3 field (BSSID) set to the BSSID of an AP from which it has already received a Probe Response or a Beacon frame since the start of its scanning on that channel.
+The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the Address 3 field (BSSID) set to the BSSID of an AP from which it has already received a Probe Response or a Beacon frame since the start of its scanning on that channel.(#21531, 20127)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21352, 20127, 20242):

-The non-AP STA shall not send a Probe Request frame with the Address 3 field (BSSID) set to the BSSID of a nontransmitted BSSID if it has already received the nontransmitted BSSID profile for that BSSID via a Beacon frame or Probe Response frame sent by the transmitted BSSID since the start of its scanning on that channel.
+The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the Address 3 field (BSSID) set to the BSSID of a nontransmitted BSSID if it has already received the nontransmitted BSSID profile for that BSSID via a Beacon frame or Probe Response frame sent by the transmitted BSSID since the start of its scanning on that channel.(#21532, 20127, 20242)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20127):

-The non-AP STA shall not send a Probe Request frame with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received, a Reduced Neighbor Report, or Neighbor Report element with the 20 TU Probe Responses Active subfield corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILS Probe Timer reaches dot11FILSProbeDelay.
+The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received, a Reduced Neighbor Report, or Neighbor Report element with the 20 TU Probe Response Active subfield corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILS Probe Timer reaches dot11FILSProbeDelay.(#20127)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 21353, 21354, 21140, 21141, 20127):

-The non-AP STA shall not transmit more than one Probe Request frame with the broadcast address and with the Address 3 field set to the wildcard BSSID and shall not transmit more than three Probe Request frames to the broadcast destination address with Address 3 field set to a non-wildcard BSSID during each 20 TU period scanning the channel.
+The non-AP STA shall not transmit more than one Probe Request frame to the broadcast destination address(#20127) with the Address 3 field set to the wildcard BSSID and the SSID field not set to the wildcard SSID.
+The non-AP STA(#21139) shall not transmit more than three Probe Request frames to the broadcast destination address with Address 3 field set to a non-wildcard BSSID during each 20 TU(#21140) period scanning the channel.

-The non-AP STA shall set the dot11FILSProbeDelay to a value equal to or greater than 20 TU.
+The non-AP STA shall set the dot11FILSProbeDelay to a value equal to or greater than 20 TU.(#21141)

+NOTE—A non-AP STA waits for at least 20 TU so that it maximizes the probability of receiving FILS Discovery or broadcast Probe Response frames, if any, sent by an AP in that channel (see 26.17.2.3.2 (Fast passive scanning)).(#21353, 21354)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21579, 21580, 20374, 20127, 20210, 21582):